- in Products

 - PB (Press and Blow for the tableware industry)

 As in reality, the simulation starts with gob loading and ends at take out.
-All process steps are integrated in one simulation model and all walls are switched on and off at the corresponding time step given by the IS machine time data.
-As shown in figure 2, the shape of the bottle can be each possible 3D shape.
-Also bottles with a handle can be computed.
+All process steps are integrated in one simulation model and all walls are activated and deactivated at the corresponding time step given by the IS machine time data.
+As shown in figure 2 the shape of the bottle can be each possible 3D shape.
+Also bottles with a handle or perfume bottles can be computed.
 Thus, there are no limits regarding bottle design and the user can test and evaluate a container design without restrictions.

-Figure 2: Steps during BB process and choice of experimental verified bottles
+Figure 2: Steps during BB process and different bottle designs

 Figure 3: Geometry view